cogawi/resume/resume.md

 ### Design and Integration Engineer

-Worked on designing a complete update to the 737 airstair for the newest 737, and aircraft fluid system parts and assemblies.
+Responsible for structural, mechanical, and fluid system designs; working on detail designs as well as integration of parts and assemblies into the aircraft with minimal interface information.
+Collaborated across multiple site in different countries, and coordinated extensively with customer representatives throughout design, testing, and production.

 - Developed design solutions to allow updating the 737 airstair to include new safety features and an extra step within the same envelope.
 From a high level work statement, investigated the extent of change required, and found solutions to various problems discovered during development and testing.
 - Integrated 737 airstair design into the aircraft structure, and built a complete assembly and kinematic model to ensure proper fit and operation.
-- Designed an aircraft galley fluid waste disposal system, producing designs for structural support of valves, a tank, sensors, electrical components, all designed to fit into a small space in an aircraft galley.
+- Designed an aircraft galley fluid waste disposal system, producing designs for structural support of valves, a tank, sensors, and electrical components, all designed to fit into a small space in an aircraft galley.

 &nbsp;